 Let me show you how you can migrate an Oracle Database into an Autonomous Database.
-My source database is a PDB running on 220.127.116.11.
-I want to migrate it directly into an Autonomous Transaction Processing (ATP) database.
+My source database is a PDB running on 22.214.171.124.
+I want to migrate it directly into an Oracle Autonomous Transaction Processing (ATP) database.
+I will do an offline migration using just Oracle Data Pump.

-- I need a ZDM service host.
+- I need a Zero Downtime Migration (ZDM) service host.
 I already blogged about how to create such.
 The computer is called zdmhost and the user is called zdmuser.

 - My source database is a PDB called srcpdb, the CDB is called srccdb, and the host is named srchost.
 All my data is in the schema SH.